sumanjs/suman/examples/12-using-suman-with-babel.md

 or tried to run the src file instead of the transpiled file?
 Yeah, me too.
 (Webstorm does have a nice feature to help prevent this, see "Webstorm: mark as excluded").
 Babel-register solves this problem, but then there is very little transparency in your tests (because you can't easily see the actual source code), if you hit a bug or snafu.
+8. In most production environments, the risk of adding the complexity of

 *Here is a description of how async/await can be achieved via generators: